pi-team-mn/terraform-ecs-service/README.md

 # ECS

-This terraform module sets up the ECS service and task that runs frontoffice
+This terraform module sets up the ECS service.
+All you will need to input is a task (syke!
+There's a few more details)